Instructions for students in the corona epidemic situation

 Events, visits and meetings

-Gradia does not organise meetings or events for more than 10 people, instead they will be carried out online or in small groups until the end of the spring term.
-In teaching or any related situations, the maximum number of participants is 30.
+Gradia does not organise meetings or events for more than 50 people, instead they will be carried out online or in small groups.
+In teaching or any related situations, the maximum number of participants is 60.
 In shared facilities, the recommendations for adequate safety distances and use of masks must be followed.

 Meetings or conferences for the guardians of both vocational and general upper secondary students will be arranged remotely, unless there are particularly weighty grounds for meeting on campus.